Equity, Diversity, and Inclusion in EngSci

 Where do you call home?

-U of T Engineering is home to students from over 100 countries.
-Each person brings a unique combination of culture, ethnicity, race, gender, sexuality, socio-economic background, lived experience and perspectives that make our community such a vibrant place.
-This fosters a wonderfully rich learning environment that will expand your horizons and make you a better engineer.
-After all, engineers design products and processes for people coming from different lived experiences and from widely ranging circumstances.
-Thus, having diverse voices yields engineering solutions that support all people in the community.
+Each person brings a unique combination of culture, ethnicity, race, gender, sexuality, socio-economic background, lived experience, and perspectives that make our community such a vibrant place.
+This fosters a wonderfully rich learning environment that’ll expand your horizons and make you a better engineer.
+After all, engineers design products and processes for people coming from different lived experiences and from wide-ranging circumstances.
+Thus, having diverse voices yields engineering solutions that support more people in the community.

 U of T Engineering students at the 2023 Pride Parade [Source]